SEO Lead at digital marketing agency in Hong Kong. Big on UX, analytics and conversions.

 Wall Monkeys (a decals business) used Crazy Egg to generate user behavior reports and to run A/B tests.
 They wanted to optimize their homepage for clicks and conversions.
 They monitored user behavior on their website and ran A/B tests according to those behaviors.
 Running a few different A/B tests resulted in conversion rate increases from 27 to 550%!

 While A/B testing may seem like overkill, it’s certainly well worth the effort.

 With a 67.2% share of global retail e-commerce sales in 2019, making sure you’re proving the best possible mobile experience to customers is key for conversion rate optimization.
 Smart phones now play a large role in the buyer experience, whether it’s the research portion or the actual purchase.

-needs to be adopted in order to provide the ultimate customer experience.
+A mobile-first philosophy needs to be adopted in order to provide the ultimate customer experience.
 If you overlook this part of the buying process, you’re essentially overlooking a large portion of potential customers, and therefore revenue.

 Use these top e-commerce CRO tips to improve what you’re already doing, without having to make major changes to the way you do business.
 CRO should be a major focus for your business not only to increase sales, but also to provide your customers with the best possible experience.

 Providing a seamless experience tells them that you care about them and will ensure that they stay loyal to your brand and keep coming back.